WelpBringOutTheGimp/DarkDmg/README.md

 # DarkDmg
 DarkDmg is a damage calc for Darkest Dungeon.

 DarkDmg's function is to show a Hero's damage output across 4 skills at every +5% DMG breakpoint from trinkets/quirks.
-It also shows KO percentage with the option of including an enemy's PROT in the calculation.
+It also includes an enemy's PROT/HP in the calculation and shows Knockout %.

 ![Alt text](https://raw.githubusercontent.com/WelpBringOutTheGimp/DarkDmg/master/example.png)